Kristina01111000/4Einstitute/README.md

  "Four Element Institute”.
 This summer I intend to initiate a clinical study for Early Alzheimer’s.
 I’m planning on 10-40 people volunteering.
 They will not be patients of mine;  but will be going through the Institute.
 No charges involved, no adjustments or nutrition involved.
 They will be receiving a set of special cranial exercises and a journal.
 They’ll be getting Cognitive Impairment Testing pre and post; They will come to my office and receive videos for exercising protocol.
 As a group they will come regularly for check-ins.

-It’s going to be a simple site with an explanation of the treatment and info to contact it they want to join.

 - need new email for contact page, it does to admin email, i don;t want that